 Biographical / Historical

 Dr. Roberta Bitgood (1908–2007) was an American organist, choirmaster, composer, and music educator.
-Bitgood was born in New London, Connecticut and attended the Connecticut College for WEomen.
-She continued her studies at the Guilmant Organ Schoolin New York City.
-She was the first women to serve as president of the American Guild of Organists in 1975.
+Bitgood was born in New London, Connecticut and attended the Connecticut College for Women.
+She continued her studies at the Guilmant Organ School in New York City.
+She was the first woman to serve as president of the American Guild of Organists in 1975.
 She received a master's degree in music education from the Teacher's College at Columbia University in 1932, and a master's and doctoral degree in sacred music from Union Theological Seminary in 1935.
-The first women to recieve a doctorate in sacred music.
+She was the first woman to recieve a doctorate in sacred music.
 She played organ around the country including New Jersey, New York, California, and Michigan.
 She retired in 1976 returning to Connnecticut where she continued to play in churches and synagogues until her death in 2007.

 9.32 Linear Feet (This collection contains 13 containers: 2 cartons, 2 legal document cases, and 9 oversize document cases.)